Menu

 For many people living with substance use disorder or people who use drugs, including prescription opioids and illicit fentanyl, there are many barriers keeping them from receiving adequate and high-quality information and care, which can lead to poorer health outcomes and increased risk of death, particularly among Black, Indigenous, communities of color and LGBTQ+ communities.

 This messaging guide provides recommendations and resources for local leaders and advocates in developing strategies to communicate about overdose prevention and substance use treatment with a range of audiences.
-This resource was developed by the National Overdose Prevention Network (NOPN), based at the PHI’s Center for Health Leadership and Impact, partnered with PHI’s Berkeley Media Studies Group (BMSG).
+This resource was developed by the National Overdose Prevention Network (NOPN), based at the PHI’s Center for Health Leadership and Impact, in partnership with PHI’s Berkeley Media Studies Group (BMSG).

 see the guide